-Besides the admin paperwork you have to prepare, the #1 daunting question faced by first-time sellers would be, how do you even find potential buyers for your home?
+Besides the admin paperwork you have to prepare, the #1 daunting question faced by first-time HDB flat sellers would be, how do you even find potential buyers for your home?

-After reading this article, you will know how incredibly easy it is to sell your home on your own with (almost) everything made accessible on the internet these days.
+Chin up!
+After reading this article, you’ll know how easy it is to sell your home on your own with (almost) everything made accessible on the internet these days.

-This comprehensive yet simple to follow-through guide will bring you through the HDB Resale Process in 7 simple steps, and save you that 2% commission fee!
+This comprehensive yet simple to follow-through guide will bring you through the HDB Resale Process in just a couple of simple steps (and save you that 2% commission fee!).